nippongun/nippongun/README.md

 ### Hello there.
 My name is Simon.

 ## Enthusiastic and flexible problem solver
-- Enigneering a brave new world with the power of impactful software solutions
+- Engineering a brave new world with the power of impactful software solutions
 - C/C++ and Rust enthusiast
 - Entrepreneurial spirit for complex solutions
-- Part-time goof, full-time software engineer

 ### Want to contact me?